root-project/root/tree/ntuple/v7/doc/specifications.md

 |            Number of Clusters in the Cluster Group            |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```
-Followed by the page list envelope.
+Followed by the page list envelope link.

 ### Page List Envelope